-Located on the northeast street, Suzhou, Suzhou museum is a local historical art museum.
-Built in 1960, the museum sits on the very site of the Residence of Zhongwang (Li Xiucheng, a leading general of Taiping Heavenly Kingdom).
-The current museum built in 2006 was designed by Pritzker Prize-winning Chinese American architect I.M.
+The current museum built in 2006 was designed by Pritzker Prize-winning Chinese-American architect I.M.
 Pei.
-The designation of the current museum adopts the traditional architectural style and lay the museum in gardens and courtyards.
-So it is a soothing contrast of water, bamboo and straight lines in a stunning geometric interpretation of a Suzhou garden.
+The current museum offers a soothing contrast of water, bamboo, and straight lines in a stunning geometric interpretation of a Suzhou garden.

 Facing the south, Suzhou Museum is divided into three areas: central area, east area and west area.
 The east and west areas, covering an area of 3,600 square meters and having 32 exhibiting halls, display a fascinating array of jade, ceramics, wooden carvings, textiles and other articles (dating from primitive times).
 The central area is made up of the entrance, the main hall and a garden.

-The basic exhibition reflecting Suzhou culture and customs contains Wu Pagodas, Wu Treasures, Wu Elegance, Wu Paintings and Calligraphy.
-Wu Pagodas contain two iconic Buddhism pagodas – Ruiguang Pagoda and Huqiu Pagoda.
-Wu Treasures prominently exhibit jade, ceramics, bronze wares unearthed in Suzhou area.
-Suzhou Paintings and Calligraphy displays the calligraphies and paintings of famous literati from ancient China.
+The basic exhibition reflects Suzhou culture and customs and contains Wu Pagodas, Wu Treasures, Wu Elegance, Wu Paintings and Calligraphy.
+Wu Pagodas include two iconic Buddhist pagodas: Ruiguang Pagoda and Huqiu Pagoda.
+Wu Treasures prominently displays artifacts such as jade, ceramics, and bronze wares unearthed in the Suzhou area.
+Suzhou Paintings and Calligraphy contains the calligraphy and paintings of famous literati from ancient China.

-Suzhou Museum is very closed to the Humble Administrator’s Garden and Lion’s Grove Garden, so you can consider to visit museum after visiting these two gardens.
+Suzhou Museum is near the Humble Administrator’s Garden and Lion’s Grove Garden, so you can consider strolling over to the museum after visiting these two gardens.

-By the way, draconian entry rules apply: flip-flops wearers get turned away.
-The museum is free to visit but there are limited ‘tickets’ each day so if you are foreign tourists, you can visit it during weekdays.
+By the way, draconian entry rules apply: those wearing flip-flops are likely to be turned away.
+The museum is free to visit but there are limited ‘tickets’ each day so if you are a foreign tourist, you can visit during weekdays.

 Opening Time: 9:00-17:00 (from Tuesday to Sunday)